ava-labs/avalanchego/README.md

 ### Library Compatibility Guarantees

-Because AvalancheGo's version denotes the network version, it is expected that interfaces exported by AvalancheGo's packages may change in `Patch` version updates.
+Because CaminoGo's version denotes the network version, it is expected that interfaces exported by CaminoGo's packages may change in `Patch` version updates.

 ### API Compatibility Guarantees

-APIs exposed when running AvalancheGo will maintain backwards compatibility, unless the functionality is explicitly deprecated and announced when removed.
+APIs exposed when running CaminoGo will maintain backwards compatibility, unless the functionality is explicitly deprecated and announced when removed.

 ## Supported Platforms